mlutfy/ca.bidon.paymentconfirmpopup/README.md

 Complex price sets have not been exhaustively tested.
 If your use case is not there, whether it worked or not, please send a screenshot and let me know!

+TODO
+====

+It can be rather awkward if your form has rather obvious errors and if they are not validated before the form is submitted (ex: empty fields).
+As of CiviCRM 4.4, the Main.tpl template has commented out jquery to validate the form before submission.
+We should probably have a better way of plugging into that, and also having some support for site-specific validation.

 Requirements
 ============